mnurzia/bbre/README.md

 ### You should have written this in Rust.

-That would have been too easy.
+That would have been too much fun.

 ### What does the `bb` stand for?